brajeshwar/brajeshwar.github.io/_posts/2007/2007-02-20-adbrite-introduces-invideo-ads.md

----
-layout: post
-title: Adbrite introduces InVideo Ads
+# Adbrite introduces InVideo Ads
----

 AdBrite recently introduces the their [InVideo Ads](http://www.adbrite.com/video/).
 Here are some of the feartures (excerpt from their site) :